CryoHype: Reconstructing a thousand cryo-EM structures with transformer-based hypernetworks: Cryo-EM image formation model

 \section{Cryo-EM image formation model}

 In this section, we expand on Section~\ref{sec:image-formation}.
-Recall that the real space image formation model is given by Equation~\ref{eqn:real-img-form}, and that this formulation is generally not used as a forward map during training due to the cost of computing the integral.
+The real space image formation model is not generally used during the training of neural reconstruction methods due to the cost of computing the projection as an integral.
 Instead, most reconstruction methods exploit the Fourier Slice Theorem (FST)~\cite{bracewell1956strip} to simulate the image formation model efficiently in Fourier space.
-The FST states that the Fourier transform of a 2D projection of $V$ is a 2D slice through the origin of $V$ of the 3D Fourier transform of $V$, which simplifies the image formation model by circumventing the need to compute the integral.
-Using the FST, we can write the image formation model in Fourier space as
+The FST states that the Fourier transform of a 2D projection of a density volume $V$ is a 2D slice through the origin of $V$ of the 3D Fourier transform of $V$.
+The FST simplifies the image formation model by circumventing the need to do projection by computing an integral.
+The Fourier image formation model (Equation~\ref{eqn:real-img-form}) is derived from the real image formation model using the FST.

-where $\hat{g} = \mathcal{F}g$ is the contrast-transfer function (CTF) of the microscope, and $T$ and $S$ are translation and slice operators corresponding to translation in the real space and rotation and then projection in the real space, respectively.
-The Fourier domain noise $\hat{\epsilon}$ is usually modeled as independent, zero-mean Gaussian noise, which is what we do in this paper.